1972–1975 Bangladesh insurgency

-1972–1975 Bangladesh insurgency refers to the period after the independence of Bangladesh when left-wing insurgents, particularly the Gonobahini fought against the government of the Prime Minister Sheikh Mujibur Rahman.
-The government responded by forming the Jatiya Rakkhi Bahini, which began a crackdown on the general populace.
-The force became involved in the numerous charges of human rights abuse including political killings, shooting by death squads, and large number of rapes on women.
+The 1972–1975 Bangladesh insurgency refers to the period following the independence of Bangladesh, when factions opposing the government of Sheikh Mujibur Rahman, including the left-wing Gonobahini, and the Purba Banglar Sarbahara Party fought an armed conflict against the government of Bangladesh between 1972 and 1975.

+The Sheikh Mujib government responded by forming the Jatiya Rakkhi Bahini, which began a crackdown on the general populace.
+The force became involved in the numerous charges of human rights abuse including political killings, shooting by death squads, and rape.
 The insurgency was one of the main reasons for the fall of Sheikh Mujib.

 Background

 In 1972, Jatiyo Samajtantrik Dal was formed when it split from Bangladesh Chhatra League, the student wing of the Bangladesh Awami League, under the leadership of Serajul Alam Khan, M. A. Jalil, ASM Abdur Rab and Shahjahan Siraj.
 Its armed wing, Gonobahini, led by Colonel Abu Taher and Hasanul Haq Inu, began an armed campaign against the government of Sheikh Mujibur Rahman in order to establish scientific socialism and a Marxist state.